preciofishbone/OmniaDocsG2/general-assets/roles-permissions/index.rst

 Roles and permissions in Omnia
 ==================================

-**Work on this page is ongoing, Will be finished soon.**

-This page contains an overview of roles and permissions in Omnia.
+This page contains a short overview of roles and permissions in Omnia.

 Roles and permissions in Omnia admin
 ****************************************